Skip to main content

 Why provide TCM to your patients?

 Transitional care management (TCM) is intended to reduce potentially preventable readmissions and medical errors during the 30 days following discharge from the acute care setting.
+Studies have shown that TCM reduces post-discharge readmissions and mortality.
 The TCM codes recognize the additional work required to provide support to patients after discharge.

 How do I identify patients who would benefit from TCM?

-TCM requires communication between the acute care setting and outpatient provider.
-Developing processes to notify the patient’s primary care provider of an acute care admission and discharge facilitates TCM.
+TCM requires communication between the acute care facility and outpatient provider.
+Developing processes tailored to your organizational structure are needed to notify the patient’s primary care provider of an acute care admission and discharge.
 As a part of a larger cultural shift to coordinated care, acute care and outpatient providers may need to reassess their workflows and processes.
-For example, in a hospital setting, discharge planners can coordinate with the patient’s outpatient provider.
-In Critical Access Hospitals with rotating family practice coverage for inpatient care, the hospital provider will often see the same patients they discharged in the clinic setting.
+For example, a discharge planner can be responsible for contacting the patient’s outpatient provider.
+In Critical Access Hospitals with rotating family practice coverage for inpatient care, the hospital provider can see the same patient they discharged in the clinic setting.
 Approaches for identifying patients eligible for TCM should be tailored to the healthcare system and resources in each community.

 How can I educate patients about TCM and what to expect?